 How to Learn More about Music Boxes

 Antique and vintage music boxes are often unique because the items were handcrafted by expert artisans.
-The items are frequently found at estate sales because music boxes are kept in families and passed down through several generations.
+The items are frequently found at estate sales when music boxes are kept in families and passed down through several generations.
 To learn more about what to look for when searching for and buying music boxes, interested collectors can join associations where there are other hobbyists with the same interest.
-Here are a few that can provide vital information to new collectors:
+Here are a few excellent groups that can provide vital information to new collectors:

 • California Antique Phonograph Society